A Day in The Life of a Franchisee

 Home office provides team support

 Team support is an integral part of the Class 101 culture.
-Each Class 101 franchisee participates in two weekly team calls, one on Mondays and one on Fridays, that focus on marketing and prospects.
+Each Class 101 franchisee participates in weekly team calls, on Mondays, that focus on marketing and prospects.
 Additionally, there are monthly calls focusing on franchising.

 The Class 101 corporate office provides owners with all the materials needed to organize the work week and get established.
 Along with all marketing support materials, franchisees are provided with an Operations Manual, as well as a Daily Operations Schedule.
 These guide owners along the timeline needed to meet all the critical college financial aid and other deadlines to ensure student clients are on the right path.

 We strongly recommend that new franchisees spend 20 to 30 hours on marketing a week when launching their franchise.
 All marketing materials needed to successfully launch a Class 101 franchise are provided from our corporate office, and we are readily available to guide new franchisees through the startup process.
 Franchisees also must attend a two-day company convention every summer.
 Our corporate office is invested in helping franchisees and provides an encouraging support network; your success means our success.
 We are now registered, where necessary, to offer franchises in 40 states, and our existing franchises have experienced record growth.